Post job

 Assistant property manager job in Madison, WI

-Property Manager - Affordable Housing Pay Range: $25-$29 per hour About the Role We're seeking a hands-on, resident-focused Property Manager to oversee five affordable housing properties.
+Property Manager - Affordable Housing Pay Range: $27 to $30 About the Role We're seeking a hands-on, resident-focused Property Manager to oversee five affordable housing properties.
 This position offers a blend of office and on-site work, with the potential to spend three days a week at our corporate office and two days at the properties.
 What You'll Do Oversee daily operations for five affordable housing communities, ensuring a welcoming and well-maintained environment for residents.
 Manage leasing, tenant relations, and compliance with all affordable housing regulations.
 Prepare and monitor operating budgets, track expenses, and optimize revenue while maintaining affordability.
 Lead and mentor on-site staff, fostering a collaborative, service-oriented culture.
 Coordinate maintenance, inspections, and capital improvement projects across multiple sites.
 Partner with corporate office teams to implement policies, maintain records, and drive operational excellence.
 What We're Looking For Previous property management experience-affordable housing or HUD/LIHTC compliance preferred.
+At least 5 years experience in affordable housing.
 Strong organizational and leadership skills, with the ability to manage multiple sites and priorities.
 Excellent communication and problem-solving abilities.
 A proactive, service-first mindset and commitment to supporting residents and staff.
-Why Join Us This role offers the opportunity to make a tangible impact while enjoying a flexible schedule split between office and property locations.
+Experience with Yardi Why Join Us This role offers the opportunity to make a tangible impact while enjoying a flexible schedule split between office and property locations.
 You'll play a vital part in providing quality housing and fostering strong community relationships.

-Assistant property manager job in Oakbrook Terrace, IL
+Assistant property manager job in Council Bluffs, IA

 Connect Search, LLC 4.1company rating